wp-plugins/nextgen-facebook/readme.txt

 = Include Social Buttons from Template File(s) =

 The `ngfb_get_social_buttons()` function can be used to include social buttons anywhere in your template files.
-For example, the following includes the Facebook, Google+, and Twitter social buttons from within a loop, post, or page (the `$post->ID` must be available):
+As an example, the following PHP code includes the Facebook, Google+, and Twitter social buttons from within a loop, post, or page (the `$post->ID` must be available):

 `
 <?php if ( function_exists( 'ngfb_get_social_buttons' ) )